 Hearts usually play 4-4-2 (how very predictable), but I've read some stuff here and there that I'm way to lazy to cite that says they might play 4-1-4-1 against us and play for a draw.
-If Hearts do this at home and you can tell me with a straight face that the SPL is not crap, you have serious mental health problems.
+If Hearts do this at home, you can't tell me with a straight face that the SPL is decent.

 To my knowledge, which is admittedly substandard, left winger Andrew Driver is Hearts' best player.
 He did not play on the weekend against Aberdeen, but I cannot find any indication that he is injured.
 I assume that he was just being rested for this game.
 If he does not play, it is my uneducated opinion that Hearts will then be completely and utterly screwed.

 Their other great (by SPL standards) players are the aforementioned Lithuanian captain Marius Zaliukas and Icelandic international Eggert Jonsson.
 From my experience playing Football Manager and skimming SPL match reports, these players are actually very good and we should not get pissed and throw things at our computers if they are doing a decent job of marking our strikers.